openpharma/mmrm/.github/CONTRIBUTING.md

 GitHub issues and pull requests are where implementations are discussed and reviewed.
 Feature requests, bugs, enhancements, technical implementations can be discussed here.
-When you have ideas that needs to be documented, it is better to have them in github.
+When you have ideas that needs to be documented, it is better to have them in GitHub.

 ### Slack